SVG: The Basics of Vector Graphics

 For good reason, SVG is the most popular format of vector graphics.
-However, it is a far cry from being the only format.
+However, it is far from the only format.
 Following are some other popular and useful formats that work with vector graphics:

-- PDF—being a popular Adobe format, PDF has become the de facto standard for the distribution of documents and displaying various printing materials.
+- PDF—A popular Adobe format, PDF has become the de facto standard for the distribution of documents and displaying various printing materials.

-- EPS—this is an example of a multi-compatible format; every program supports it to a particular version.
+- EPS—This is an example of a multi-compatible format; every program supports it, up to a particular version.

-- AI—this format is a creation of Adobe Illustrator.
-On the one hand, it supports high quality images, but it differentiates with its low compatibility and flexibility.
+- AI—This format is a creation of Adobe Illustrator.
+On the one hand, it supports high quality images, but the disadvantage is low compatibility and flexibility.

 Disadvantages of SVG for Web

-When using complex SVG files for your website pages, remember that the more complicated SVG is, the bigger the file gets, which means it takes significant processing time in the browser, especially for mobile platforms.
+When using complex SVG files for your website pages, remember that the more complicated SVG is, the bigger the file becomes, which means significantly more processing time in the browser, especially for mobile platforms.

 The Browser Speed